Defining Dangerous Climate Change

 Doctors and other health professionals are well qualified to define "dangerous" when it comes to risk aversion and adverse effects on human health and well-being.

 Helping to define "dangerous" in the context of global climate change is an invaluable contribution that the medical profession can make to urgent international negotiations.
-These negotiations are still underway to develop a Kyoto Protocol replacement agreement before 2012 — to safeguard the health and survival of life on Earth.
+However, these negotiations for a Kyoto Protocol replacement agreement to safeguard the health and survival of life on Earth are on hold.
+States have decided there will not be new measures until after 2020.

 Medical professionals know very well what "dangerous" means.
 And they know what dangerous climate change is.
-Indeed, climate change is beyond dangerous when people are dying in global warming-related storms, floods and droughts (Africa and Asia), and having to flee their homes due to permafrost melt (the North) or rising sea levels (small island nations).
+Indeed, climate change is beyond dangerous when people are dying in global warming-related storms, floods and droughts (Africa and Asia, even New York City), and having to flee their homes due to permafrost melt (the North) or rising sea levels (small island nations).
 We are all now facing an increasing risk of catastrophic climate change.

-Practically everyone has heard of the Kyoto Protocol (ratified by 183 nations as of 2008), as well as the IPCC and their assessments.
+Practically everyone has heard of the Kyoto Protocol (ratified by 183 nations as of 2008; expired in 2012), as well as the IPCC and their assessments.
 But not many people are familiar with the United Nations Framework Convention on Climate Change (UNFCCC), which was signed onto by over 150 nations (including the USA) at the Rio Earth Summit in 1992, and which serves as the basis for all international talks on climate change.

 The UNFCCC has been called the centrepiece of global efforts to combat global warming.
 If heeded, it holds the potential to mitigate the global climate emergency.